Mansfield, Queensland: Education

 Mansfield State School is a government primary (Prep–6) school for boys and girls at 174 Ham Road.
 In 2017, the school had an enrolment of 1,032 students with 73 teachers (60 full-time equivalent) and 32 non-teaching staff (21 full-time equivalent).
 In 2018, the school had an enrolment of 1,125 students with 79 teachers (67 full-time equivalent) and 32 non-teaching staff (22 full-time equivalent).
 It includes a special education program.

 Brisbane Adventist College is a private primary and secondary (Prep–12) school for boys and girls at 303A Broadwater Road.
 In 2017, the school had an enrolment of 522 students with 46 teachers (40 full-time equivalent) and 19 non-teaching staff (14 full-time equivalent).
 In 2018, the school had an enrolment of 528 students with 43 teachers (38 full-time equivalent) and 23 non-teaching staff (17 full-time equivalent).

 Mansfield State High School is a government secondary (7–12) school for boys and girls at Corner Broadwater & Ham Road.
 In 2017, the school had an enrolment of 2,448 students with 172 teachers (161 full-time equivalent) and 59 non-teaching staff (43 full-time equivalent).
 In 2018, the school had an enrolment of 2,599 students with 183 teachers (171 full-time equivalent) and 62 non-teaching staff (48 full-time equivalent).
 It includes a special education program.

 Amenities

 The Mansfield Tavern has served as a venue for many local and touring musical acts.
 The venue has featured acts as The Offspring, Wickety Wak, Fear Factory, Hunters & Collectors, Madness, Hoodoo Gurus, The Angels and British rock band The Cult.

 Mansfield is located in the region of the city which is now colloquially known as the "Bible Belt" due to the large number of people who have settled there to be close to Christian schools and churches.

-Arguably the greatest asset of the Mansfield area is its remaining pockets of bushland and parklands.
-The largest public park in Mansfield, Broadwater Park, is a reasonably large open space with barbecue areas and children's play equipment.
-Adjoining this parkland is a large bushland reserve which follows the course of Bulimba Creek (a tributary of the Brisbane River).

-Transport

-Mansfield has regular bus services to the CBD and to the Westfield Garden City shopping centre at Upper Mount Gravatt.